ChimaStan/grandqc/README.md

 **Abstract:** Histological slides contain numerous artifacts that can significantly deteriorate the performance of image analysis algorithms.
 Here we develop the GrandQC tool for tissue and multi-class artifact segmentation.
 GrandQC allows for high-precision tissue segmentation (Dice score 0.957) and segmentation of tissue without artifacts (Dice score 0.919–0.938 dependent on magnification).
 Slides from 19 international pathology departments digitized with the most common scanning systems, and from The Cancer Genome Atlas dataset were used to establish a QC benchmark, analyzing inter-institutional, intra-institutional, temporal, and inter-scanner slide quality variations.
 GrandQC improves the performance of downstream image analysis algorithms.
 We open-source the GrandQC tool, our large manually annotated test dataset, and all QC masks for the entire TCGA cohort to address the problem of QC in digital/computational pathology.
 GrandQC can be used as a tool to monitor sample preparation and scanning quality in pathology departments and help to track and eliminate major artifact sources.

+## Fork Notice

+This repository is a fork of the original [GrandQC project](https://github.com/cpath-ukk/grandqc).

+The modifications in this fork include:

+- Addition of a Conda environment specification (`environment.yml`)
+- Containerisation via Docker
+- Automated container publishing GHCR
+- Added automatic device backend detection (CUDA, MPS, or CPU)
+- Improved tissue mask loading robustness by explicitly loading tissue detection masks in 8-bit grayscale mode prior to resizing and multi-class artifact segmentation.

+Please refer to the original publication and repository for the primary GrandQC methodology and scientific validation.

 ## Introduction

 ### Overview